0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Readme.md

 ### 3. Token-Based Authentication

-Client stores a stateless token (JWT, API key, OAuth token) and sends it with each request.
+Client stores an authentication or authorization token (for example, a JWT, opaque access token, or API key) and sends it with requests as required.

+JWTs can be self-contained and commonly support stateless verification, but not all tokens are stateless.
+API keys and OAuth access tokens may be backed by server-side state.

 **Common weaknesses:**
 - JWT with `alg: none` accepted